Migrate to Warp from iTerm2 Warp imports your iTerm2 profile automatically, bringing over theme, font, keybindings, hotkey window, and more in a few clicks. This page walks through the importer, what it covers, and what to reconfigure manually after. ## What transfers automatically Warp ships a buil

 - Choose which settings to keep or skip on the preview screen.

-Section titled “Use Warp’s agent for follow-up settings”If the importer doesn’t pick up something you care about — a non-default profile, an unusual keybinding, a specific setting — ask Warp’s agent to translate it directly.
-Warp ships a settings.toml file and a bundled modify-settings skill that lets the agent read your iTerm2 plist and write equivalent values into Warp’s settings.
+Section titled “Use Warp’s Agent for follow-up settings”If the importer doesn’t pick up something you care about, such as a non-default profile, an unusual keybinding, or a specific setting, ask Warp’s Agent to translate it directly.
+Warp ships a settings.toml file and a bundled modify-settings skill that lets the Agent read your iTerm2 plist and write equivalent values into Warp’s settings.

 -